2022 News Releases

-Ronda Harston Retires after 15 Years of Service
+Ronda Harston Retires After 15 Years of Service

-Idaho Falls, Idaho – Amid bittersweet emotions from many today, Rocky Mountain Diabetes Center announces the retirement of long time employee and registered dietitian, Ronda Harston, RD, LD, CDE.
+Idaho Falls, Idaho – Amid bittersweet emotions from many today, Rocky Mountain Diabetes Center announces the retirement of long-time employee and registered dietitian, Ronda Harston, RD, LD, CDE.
 Ronda is a certified diabetes educator who has been with Rocky Mountain Diabetes Center since 2004.

-Ronda is a graduate of Ricks College and Brigham Young University, where she earned bachelor’s degree in nutrition.
-She completed a dietetic internship in Portland, Oregon at the University of Oregon Hospitals and Clinics and is a registered dietitian.
+Ronda is a graduate of Ricks College and Brigham Young University, where she earned a bachelor’s degree in nutrition.
+She completed a dietetic internship in Portland, Oregon at the University of Oregon Hospitals and Clinics and became a registered dietitian.
 For Rocky Mountain Diabetes Center, Ronda counseled patients to help them manage diabetes for optimum wellness through diet, exercise, proper use of medication, blood-glucose monitoring, etc.

 June 24, 2019

 Rocky Mountain Diabetes Center Announces New Certified Diabetes Educator